Arfius/apijet/README.md

 Actions:
   {create,endpoint,remove}
     create              Create a new project
-    endpoint            Add or Remove an endpoint to the project remove              Remove a project
+    endpoint            Add or Remove an endpointto the project remove              Remove a project
 ```